urain/Catch_Me_If_You_Can/README.md

 3. The ability to dynamically assign a function to raw bytes and execute.
 4. The ability to implement custom deobfuscation/decoding from Word Document Headers.
 5. The ability to write deobfuscated/decoded data to disk and launch EXEs.
+**For added safety, the DOCX does not have the VBA macro in it.
+You need to put it in there yourself.

 ## HTA_Shenanigans
 Simple example of an HTA file that opens a cmd prompt.